francium/website/content/blog/2020-08-22-making-delegation-easier-in-javascript.md

 we're trying to keep it private and the `Delegators` class would be inherited by the class with the private property; Turns into a chicken and egg problem.

-So obviously there's a bit of room from improvement here.
-Currently this is the most type safe implementation I've thought of, but perhaps things will improve in the future.
+So obviously there's a bit of room for improvement here.
+Currently this is the most type safe implementation I've thought of so far, but perhaps things will improve in the future.

 ## Delegation of properties?